-Section 8.12.(f) The Director of the Budget shall transfer from the Reserve for Compensation Increase created in this act for fiscal year 2000-2001, beginning July 1, 2000, funds necessary to provide an average annual salary increase of three percent (3%), including funds for the employer's retirement and social security contributions, commencing July 1, 2000, for all permanent full-time personnel paid from the Central Office Allotment.
+Section 8.12.(f) The Director of the Budget shall transfer from the Reserve for Compensation Increase created in this act for fiscal year 2000-2001, beginning July 1, 2000, funds necessary to provide an average annual salary increase of four and two-tenths percent (4.2%), including funds for the employer's retirement and social security contributions, commencing July 1, 2000, for all permanent full-time personnel paid from the Central Office Allotment.
 The State Board of Education shall allocate these funds to local school administrative units.
 The local boards of education shall establish guidelines for providing their salary increases to these personnel.